 I sought to understand the mechanisms of behavior change and the ability to use this knowledge to assist clients.

-Areas for growth
+Areas for Growth

 I found it difficult to adhere to a clinical session at the timeframe.
 I consider building rapport vs. the therapeutic structure.